dhellmann/pymotw-3/source/random/index.rst

 deterministic it also sets the full sequence produced after the seed is changed.
 The argument to :func:`seed` can be any hashable object.
 The default is to use a platform-specific source of randomness, if one is available.
-Otherwise the current time is used.
+Otherwise, the current time is used.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'random_seed.py'))